-Research presentations and posters provide an opportunity for researchers to disseminate occupational therapy and occupational science research, including ongoing and completed studies.
+Abstract submissions are now being accepted for research presentations, posters and works in progress.
+Research presentations and posters provide an opportunity for researchers to disseminate occupational therapy research, including ongoing and completed studies.
 Works in Progress (WIP) sessions are designed to provide researchers with current or planned research proposals with feedback to improve their submissions through collaborative and collegial discussion.

-These sessions serve as a mini-review of the proposed work as opposed to a venue for dissemination of research findings.
-Accepted WIP submissions will be grouped into breakout sessions during which presenters will provide an overview of their working proposals followed by feedback from a panel of funded investigators.
-To get the most out of of the WIP session and feedback, we strongly recommend accepted WIP presenters submit a specific aims page formatted for the targeted funding mechanism one month prior to the Summit.
+These sessions serve as an opportunity to receive feedback on the proposed work as opposed to a venue for dissemination of research findings, including preliminary results.
+Accepted WIP submissions will be grouped into breakout sessions during which presenters will provide an overview of their working proposals followed by feedback from assigned moderators and the audience.
+To get the most out of of the WIP session and feedback, we require accepted WIP presenters to submit am update and a specific aims page formatted for the targeted funding mechanism along with a list of discussion questions one month prior to the Summit.
+We expect all trainees to work with their mentor to develop the WIP submission and presentation.
 Further instructions will be provided upon acceptance.
 WIP submissions are welcomed from researchers across all career stages, including PhD students, postdoctoral fellows, faculty, and non-academic researchers (e.g., embedded health systems researchers).
 Submissions that are not well aligned with the WIP format may be considered for research posters.

 The following structured abstract is limited to 400 words, not counting the title.
-The abstract will be pasted into the submission form.
+The abstract will be uploaded into the submission form.

 Title: Provide a concise and precise title (15 words or less)